Oblivion Remastered livestream reveal

 Oblivion Remastered wasn't exactly a secret.
 Microsoft's legal documents, leaked during the FTC proceedings, had tipped off the gaming world to both an Oblivion and Fallout 3 remaster years before anything was officially confirmed.
 That's a long time for speculation to fester.

-And according to Howard, that's exactly the problem.
-When players hear a remaster is coming, everyone builds a completely different picture in their head.
+Howard sees this extended rumor period as the core issue.
+When players catch wind of a remaster years in advance, everyone constructs their own version of what it should be.
 Is it a full remake?
 A simple upscale?
 A graphical overhaul somewhere in between?
-"If you hear we're remastering it, the game you have in your head, everyone is gonna have a different version of what that is," he told GamesRadar.
+"If you hear we're remastering it, the game you have in your head, everyone is gonna have a different version of what that is," he explained.
 "And I think it creates some anxiety for our players."

 That anxiety isn't just frustration.
 It shapes expectations in ways that no finished product can fully satisfy, because the product people imagined was never real.